Ask a doctor about a prescription for DABIGATRAN ETEXILATE VIATRIS 110 mg HARD CAPSULES

 If you take moreDabigatran etexilate Viatristhan you should

-Specific treatment options are available.
+There are specific treatment options available.

-If you forgot to takeDabigatran etexilate Viatris
+If you forget to takeDabigatran etexilate Viatris

 Prevention of blood clot formation after knee or hip replacement surgery